 Button module overview

-The Button module is exactly that, a button that you insert into your layout to lead visitors elsewhere within your site or to an external link – and the Page Builder button has an extra capability: instead of following a link, clicking the button can open a lightbox that displays the video or any other content that you can insert with shortcut or HTML.
+The Button module is exactly that: a button that you insert into your layout to lead visitors elsewhere within your site or to an external link – and the Page Builder button has an extra capability: instead of following a link, clicking the button can open a lightbox that displays the video or any other content that you can insert with shortcut or HTML.

 Here are some example of the Button module's style options:

-- If you want to set a link for the button but don't have it right away, just enter a pound sign (#) for the URL so you can save the module.
+- If you want to set a link for the button but don't have the link ready yet, enter a pound sign (#) for the URL so you can save the module.

 - Other modules that include buttons: Callout, Call to Action, Contact Form, Subscribe Form.